Mitsuki-Nakajima/mitsuki-nakajima.github.io/README.md

 ## PROJECTS
 ### [CODE BLOCKS - Educational Programming System](https://github.com/Mitsuki-Nakajima/CODE-BLOCKS)
-**Description:** CODE BLOCKS is a hands-on programming tool designed to teach basic Python logic using physical 3D-printed blocks instead of typed code.
+CODE BLOCKS is a hands-on programming tool designed to teach basic Python logic using physical 3D-printed blocks instead of typed code.
 Each block represented a programming structure (loops, conditionals, etc.).
 Users could arrange the blocks physically, and a Unity application interpreted the configuration and visualized how the program would execute.

 ### [KENDOSENSE - Motion & Grip Analysis for Kendo (Active Project)](https://github.com/Mitsuki-Nakajima/KENDOSENSE)
 Kendo Sense started as a question: